Devanshrai2003/design-declares-clone/README.md

 # Design Declares – Assignment Submission

-This is my submission for the **Design Declares Frontend Assignment**.
+This is my submission for the **Design Declares Clone Assignment**.
 It replicates a responsive landing page with animated sections, styled inputs, and smooth user experience using modern React and CSS techniques.

 ## Live Demo